jonathondilworth/detailed-plutus-lecture-notes/6-Lecture-Six.md

 	oracleAddress :: Oracle -> Ledger.Address
 	oracleAddress = scriptAddress . oracleValidator

 Again, to be brief, we're essentially just compiling the script to plutus-core, which (as the script is parameterised) requires lift code.
 Usual deal, compile, create the validator and then use the validator (which, remember - contains the NFT -> CurrencySymbol, so it's always going to be unique, so we get a unique address that, I believe we can reuse.
 I think next lecture we talk about state machines and this is kind of how it works.
-Datum holds state, the address remains the same, and you
+Datum holds state, the address remains the same, and you can change the business logic of what is essentially an automaton by changing the Datum state.
+That's what I got from reading about it, but we'll leave it until L7.

+*In this instance, the off-chain code could be anything, so... let's leave it there for now.*

 ### Footnotes